SFDO-Tooling/Metecho/docs/metecho-how-to.md

 ***

 ## Create a Project

 - In the Project list view, select `Create Project`.
 - If you do not see the GitHub Organization you want to work in:
   - Confirm that you are logged into the correct Metecho account.
   - Contact an admin for the repository on GitHub and ensure that you are a collaborator.
-  - Select `Re-sync GitHub Organizations`.
+  - Select `Re-Sync GitHub Organizations`.
 - Select a `GitHub Organization`.
-- Create a Project name.
+- Enter a Project name.
 - Select people to add as Collaborators on the Project.
   - If you do not see the people you want to add, contact an admin for the repository on GitHub and ensure that the people are collaborators.
-Then `Re-sync GitHub Collaborators` in Metecho.
+Then `Re-Sync GitHub Collaborators` in Metecho.
-- Select any dependencies for your new Project.
+- Select any dependencies for your new Project (this step may not appear if there are no approved dependencies).
 - Review your Project selections.
-Select `Create` to save and navigate to your Project detail view.
+Select `Create` to save and navigate to your new Project.

 To continue, go up to [Step 2 - Create a Task](#step-2---create-a-task) or [Step 13 - Create an Epic](#step-13---create-an-epic)